mei33/expandable-list-virtualisation/README.md

-# Virtualization of nested lists on React
+# Virtualization of nested lists with React

 Project is based on create-react-app and has usual commands:
 * `yarn start` for running main page (you can click here, everything is settled)